tlwr/www.tobys.cloud/sites/www.toby.codes/posts/Getting-a-job-in-tech-in-2021.md

    I think I got bonus points for having quantitative data for business impact (eg improving annual deploys by 50x by introducing CI/CD pipelines).

+1. The end to end process took 28 days from submitting the first application to receiving an offer letter.

 ## Interview practice

 If you are an underrepresented group in tech and are looking for interview